Petergatsby/GleepostAPI/readme.md

 /video takes a single multipart/form-data encoded video and returns an id and a status ("uploaded").
 You can then check [its resource](#get-videosvideo-id) to discover when it is ready to be used.
+In addition, when the video has uploaded you will get a "video-ready" event if you have a websocket connection.

 HTTP 201
 ```json
 {"status":"uploaded", "id":2780}